greatscottgadgets/cynthion/cynthion/python/src/gateware/soc/README.md

     make top

-You can load the bitstream with `apollo` using:
+You can load the bitstream with the `cynthion` command-line tool using:

-    apollo configure build/top.bit
+    cynthion configure build/top.bit

 ## Known Issues